 Confession time: Czech food didn’t knock my socks off.
 That’s not to say I didn’t have some tasty meals in Prague, because I did.
 I’m just not planning a return trip specifically to enjoy any of the dishes again, like I am with the smoked cheese soup in Tallinn.
 Maybe I didn’t make the best menu choices or dine at the right restaurants, but after several days of stodgy local specialties, I was seeking out a little more variety.
 Here’s the very best of what I found to eat in Prague, Czech food and otherwise.

-We didn’t expect to find excellent seafood in landlocked Czech Republic, but I guess stranger things have happened.
-Eager for something other than a hunk of roasted meat, we headed to Les Moules, a Belgian bistro serving up some truly spectacular mussels.
+I didn’t expect to find excellent seafood in landlocked Czech Republic, but I guess stranger things have happened.
+Eager for something other than a hunk of roasted meat, I headed to Les Moules, a Belgian bistro serving up some truly spectacular mussels.
 As a jolt to my culinary senses, I opted for the spicy broth with lemon and cilantro and slurped up every last drop.
 Pommes frites and a glass of Stella were ideal accompaniments.
 The finishing touch?
 Chocolate truffles handcrafted on the premises and a frosty glass of Belgian fruit beer.
-By the time we finished, I was ready to plan a trip to Brussels!
+By the time I finished, I was ready to plan a trip to Brussels!

 Lobkowicz Palace Cafe

-Kreperie U Kajetana
+Creperie U Kajetana

-Just about every morning, we walked past this creperie on our way to explore Prague’s wealth of attractions, so of course I had to stop in for a bite.
+Just about every morning, I walked past this creperie on my way to explore Prague’s wealth of attractions, so of course I had to stop in for a bite.
 While I was initially most excited by the idea of crepes for breakfast, the trdelnik turned out to be the star.
 These traditional pastries are rolled and roasted on a spit until golden brown and crisp on the outside, while still soft on the inside.
 Dusted with cinnamon and sugar, they are as delicious as they are fun to eat!